Staffbase/gha-workflows/README.md

 <summary>The action can be used to draft automatically a new release.</summary>

 If you want to use the template action please note that you must have the configuration file `.github/release-drafter.yml`.
+More information on how to configure this file can be found [here](https://github.com/marketplace/actions/release-drafter#configuration).

 ```yml
 name: Release Drafter